Mable John: Biography

 In 1960, she released her first Tamla single, "Who Wouldn't Love a Man Like That?," a romantic blues number, to no success.
 John followed with "No Love" in June of that year and then with "Actions Speak Louder Than Words" by year's end.
 While Motown was beginning to have success with acts like the Miracles and the Marvelettes (and later Martha & the Vandellas and the Supremes, both of whom had sung background vocals for John) that appealed to teenagers and young adults, it was making no impact in the established blues market.
 As a result, Gordy soon thinned out his roster of early blues artists.
 While John continued to be used as a background singer, Gordy dissolved her contract in 1962.

 After leaving Motown, John spent several years as a Raelette, backing many Ray Charles hits.
 In 1966 she attempted a solo career again, signing with Stax Records.
 Her first single with the label was "Your Good Thing (Is About to End)."
 The song peaked at No. 6 on the R&B chart, and even managed to cross over onto pop radio, peaking at No. 95 there.
 She released six more singles for the label, none of which captured her first single's success.
 After leaving Stax Records in 1968, John rejoined the Raelettes for several years.
 She left secular music in 1973, and began managing Christian gospel acts, occasionally returning to the studio as a singer.

 She released a single on the London-based Motown revival label Motorcity Records entitled "Time Stops" in 1991.
 In 1993, John earned a Doctor of Divinity degree from the south Los Angeles ministry Crenshaw Christian Center.

 In 2006, John and David Ritz collaborated on a novel titled Sanctified Blues, about a former singer turned spiritual leader.

 John played Bertha Mae, a veteran blues singer, in John Sayles' 2007 movie Honeydripper, and appeared in the 2014 Oscar-winning documentary 20 Feet from Stardom.

 Personal life

-John's career, accoring to music historians was "unjustly overshadowed" by her brother's recording career that started several years before Mable's.
+John's career, according to music historians, was "unjustly overshadowed" by her brother's recording career that started several years before Mable's.

 In the late 1970s, John started a Los Angeles charity called "Joy Community Outreach to End Homelessness" that provided food and clothing to more than 100 people a day.

 John died in Los Angeles on August 25, 2022, at the age of 91.
 Married several times, a complete list of survivors was not available at the time of her death.